AWehenkel/phd-defense/talk.md

 ???
 When I was younger I wanted to become neurologist,
-I wanted to understand how the brain works and repair it if possible.
+I wanted to understand how the brain works and understand what makes us able to think.
 Eventually, I gave up and found that I was more in love with maths than biology at the school.
 But then, in preparing this presentation I found there was strong connections between my childhood's dreamjob and the research I did during this PhD.
 At a high level the goal is the same, understand how things can be intelligent and can act so in the real-world.
-When I was a child the reason was to help people with brain illness, now it is to create robot that will replace us..
-I am joking.
-Hopefully, artificial intelligence can have a positive impact on the real-world.

 ---
 # Context